valerio-oliveira/dataops-trail/README.md

 ## Terraformation

-In order to be able to provision the infrastructure with Terraform, create the variables.auto.tfvars file into ./terraform/aws directory.
+In order to get able to provision the infrastructure with Terraform, create the variables.auto.tfvars file into ./terraform/aws directory.

 variables.auto.tfvars